astropy/specutils/docs/smoothing.rst

-Each of the specific smoothing methods create the appropriate `astropy.convolution.convolve` kernel and then call a helper function :func:`~specutils.processing.smoothing.convolution_smooth` that takes the spectrum and an astropy 1D kernel.
+Each of the specific smoothing methods create the appropriate `astropy.convolution.convolve` kernel and then call a helper function :func:`~specutils.smoothing.convolution_smooth` that takes the spectrum and an astropy 1D kernel.
 So, one could also do:

 .. code-block:: python